Remove tile floor without damaging underfloor heating – Steps and tips

 Step 5: Check the underfloor heating

-After all the tiles have been removed, it is wise to test the underfloor heating system.
+After all the tiles are removed, it is wise to test the underfloor heating for a while.
 This way you will know if there is no damage.
 Then let the underfloor heating run for a few hours before laying a new floor.

 Removing tiles without damage